-How much screen time is ok?
+How much screen time is ok for my kids?

 Aside from the screen time guidelines for babies and toddlers, determining how much screen time is ok for kids to have is not a simple thing.
 Honestly, you can find data out there to back up almost any stance that you want to take.
 That being said, there are good ways to determine how much screen time is healthy for your child.